psolbach/liveblog-theme-dpa/README.md

 Assets are then bundled into single .js and .css files, an index.html is generated for debugging purposes by injecting hardcoded settings around `template.html` -- emulating what would normally be handled by Liveblog Server.
-Serve via `python -m SimpleHTTPServer` or equivalent
+Serve via `python -m SimpleHTTPServer` or equivalent.

 ## Build Notes
 Use `make` or alternatively zip this directory without the `node_modules`